 That said, many hospice caregivers actually excel and perform better in the SNF environment.
 This is one of the reasons why some hospice providers may have dedicated SNF staff who are separate from at-home caregivers.

 Nursing homes need to learn how their hospice partners operate if they want to collaborate better.
 It might help for triage purposes too.
 For example, a hospice worker has a caseload of mixed home and SNF patients and he gets a couple of late-night calls for assistance.
 The workers may go to a home first thinking that the SNF patient has healthcare professionals at hand.
 However, the patient at home may have highly capable family members giving constant care while the nursing home might be short of staff to attend to many situations simultaneously.
 Communicating such facts on the ground can help a hospice worker prioritize more effectively.
 This will also strengthen their collaboration.

-How Hucu is Helping SNFs & Hospice Team get and Stay Aligned
+Use a HIPAA Compliant Communication Solution like Hucu (How Hucu is Helping SNFs & Hospice Team get and Stay Aligned)

 Connecting Care Team and Families